What is ROI in Marketing?

 2. Attribution plus Revenue Cycle Projections

-This method is the answer to time constraints, or rather a lack of time constraints; your marketing efforts today, might not pay off until way down the line.
+This method for measuring marketing ROI is the answer to time constraints, or rather a lack of time constraints; your marketing efforts today, might not pay off until way down the line.

 The downside is that historical metrics don’t factor in current market changes and extraneous variables.